 DNX is a popular nomad-focussed event that takes place in Lisbon, Portugal every year around September.
 The event is akin to a conference that offers workshops, talks, and networking opportunities to entrepreneurs.

 Nomad List – Not just a place to research cities but a lively community of travellers.

 The Dynamite Circle, the brainchild of Dan Andrews from the Tropical MBA, is a community for successful location-independent business owners.
 Definitely not for wannabes.

 The Global Digital Nomad Facebook group has over 30,000 members and is very active.

 Digital Nomad Girls is a community for female online entrepreneurs.
 The site has some free information but the focus is on signing up members for their “inner circle”.

 Christopher Dodd, a.k.a.
-Chris The Freelancer is a popular digital nomad on YouTube.
-His videos document his path from office drone to traveling freelancer.
+Chris The Freelancer is a popular travelling freelancer on YouTube.
+His videos document his path from office drone to travelling freelancer.

 YouTube is a great first place to look for documentaries and short films on the topic.

-Until nomading and working online overseas is mainstream, nomads need to make sure that their tax obligations are taken care of.
+Until ‘working online' and travelling becomes mainstream, nomads need to make sure that their tax obligations are taken care of.
 A lawyer who understands the remote working scene will be better placed to advise you.
 There are some advantages and disadvantages tax-wise with working outside of the country where you pay contributions.
 This discussion on Reddit will help you find and choose a tax lawyer.

 Blogger, lifelong learner, entrepreneur & musician from Ireland.
 I've been travelling and living overseas for over 20 years.
 My mission is to build businesses that allow me to have a simple and independent lifestyle.
 In the process, I hope to help myself and others with my writing.